Boyadjie/angular-training/Workbook/11_routing.md

 - Add the guard to the appropriate route

-- Generate a new component `BasketEmpty`
+- Generate a new component `EmptyBasket`
   - It simply displays _"Votre panier est vide."_

 - Add the route `'basket'` to display the component